 Remento

 Remento takes a voice-first approach.
 Instead of writing, your loved one records audio answers to prompts.
 Remento then transcribes those recordings and helps you turn them into a formatted story.
-It is designed for people who are more comfortable speaking than typing, which makes it accessible in a way most platforms are not.
+Since appearing on Shark Tank in March 2025, Remento has grown considerably and now also offers a printed book with video QR codes embedded, so readers can scan a page and watch the original recording.

 Vivlore